ThatGuyChandan/ThatGuyChandan/README.md

 ## Hey there! 👋

-I'm Chandan Thakur, a passionate Computer Science student in my third year of BTech .
+I'm Chandan Thakur, a passionate Computer Science student in my 4th year of BTech .
 My journey into the world of technology began with a curiosity for coding, and I've been exploring and creating ever since.

 🚀 **What I'm Up To:**
 - 🔬 Currently diving deep into algorithms and data structures.